 If you have a felony record in Colorado and are arrested, beware.
 Under Colorado’s draconian habitual offender law, your sentence could be as much as four times the length of the typical sentence for the crime you’ve been charged with.
-If you ever needed a good habitual offender attorney, it’s now.
+You need an experienced Colorado Springs habitual offender attorney on your side now.

-Colorado’s lawmakers, between 1979 and 1994, saw fit to pass laws mandating enhanced sentences for habitual offenders.
+Between 1979 and 1994, Colorado’s lawmakers saw fit to pass laws mandating enhanced sentences for habitual offenders.
 It was expected that these long, scary sentences would have a deterrent effect on crime.
 Unfortunately, the law of unintended consequences has also been at work, filling the state’s prisons beyond capacity with criminals who in many cases are serving sentences out of proportion to the severity of their crimes.

 While Colorado’s habitual offenders laws are controversial, they are a fact of life.
 If you have a record of a felony offense above Class 6 and commit another offense, if convicted, you’re facing many years in prison.
 The system is complex, and you will need to have a very knowledgeable and effective defense attorney if you are to avoid what could amount to lifetime incarceration, depending on the nature of your crime and the number of prior serious felony convictions.